alexfernandez/alexfernandez.github.io/2021/ttp.md

 [Influencity](https://influencity.com/)
 and lately [LeanMind](https://leanmind.es/)
 for helping me test different ways of deploying code.
-Thanks to students of the
+Thanks to my students of the
 [scalability course](/2020/curso-escalabilidad)
 for helping me formalize the methodology.